JMU Psychology Projects and Training Opportunities

 Social Influence Lab

-Dr. Kerr Lawrence is seeking motivated students to work in her Social Influence Lab during the Fall 2018 semester.
-Her research focuses on social psychological interventions to reduce texting while driving.
-Students will help design, implement, and/or assess these interventions.
+Dr. Kerr is seeking motivated students to work in her Social Influence Lab during the 2018-2019 academic year.
+Her current research focuses on two topics: (a) smartphone addiction and distraction, and (b) social disconnection.
 A two-semester commitment is preferred, but not required.
 Students will earn 3 credits of PSYC 203 each semester.
-For more information, please email Dr. Kerr Lawrence at firstname.lastname@example.org.
+For more information, please email Dr. Kerr at firstname.lastname@example.org.

-The Social Relationships Lab seeks to understand how social relationships with family members, friends, and romantic partners contribute to meaningful qualities of future relationships and individual adjustment.
-Students will have the option to work from a longitudinal data set containing a multitude of developmental, social, and adjustment measures from annual assessments of individuals from ages 13 to 30, and/or a new data set recently collected assessing the impact of online social networking on first-year JMU students' transition to the university.
+The Social Relationships Lab seeks to understand how relationships with family members, friends, and romantic partners contribute to meaningful qualities of future relationships and individual adjustment.
+Students will have the option to work from a longitudinal data set containing a multitude of developmental, clinical, and social measures from annual assessments of individuals across ages 13 to 30, and/or a new data set recently collected assessing the impact of online social networking on first-year JMU students' transition to the university.

 Current lab interests include (a) how family and peer relationship factors promote healthy vs. unhealthy romantic relationships, (b) how observed peer interactions on social networking websites such as Facebook affect individuals’ friendships and well-being over time, and (c) how individual differences in emotion regulation and coping responses may affect the quality of romantic relationship development and online social relationships.
 However, data are available to address a wide range of students' interests, and students are encouraged to develop a project that fits with their interests.